tyro668/offhand/README.md

 Speak freely, write unbound.

+Offhand is a privacy-first voice-to-text input app, with support for high-performance local models so sensitive audio can stay on your device.

 Offhand is a voice-to-text input application.
 After you configure a speech recognition model, it can convert your voice into text and automatically insert the result at the current cursor position of the active application.

 ## Run in debug mode